 The combat is always enjoyable since it keeps adding new enemies that have different attacks and behaviors.
 The arcade-style game design forces you to learn from your mistakes and adapt.
 Also, Enter the Gungeon’s roguelike elements keep the game fresh no matter how many times you played the first section.

-All those elements make this game one of the best Bullet Hell games on Steam.
+All those elements also make this game one of the best bullet hell games on Switch.